samply/beam/README.md

 }
 ```

 - `id`: UUID identifying the result.
 Note that when the result is initially submitted, the server is not required to use the submitted ID but may auto-generate its own one.
-Callers must check the reply's `Location` header for the actual ID.
+Currently, since there can be only 0..1 results per client (= `from` field), a result's URL has the form `/v1/tasks/<task_id>/results/<id_in_from_field>` and the `id` field is only used internally, e.g. for filtering.
+However, for future compatibility, callers must check the reply's `Location` header for the actual URL to the task.
 - `from`: BeamID identifying the client submitting this result.
 This needs to match an entry the `to` field in the task.
 - `to`: BeamIDs the intended recipients of the result.
 Used for encrypted payloads.
 - `task`: UUID identifying the task this result belongs to.
-- `result`: Defines status of this work result.
-Possible values `unclaimed`, `tempfailed(body)`, `permfailed(body)`, `succeeded(body)`.
+- `status`: Defines status of this work result.
+Possible values `claimed`, `tempfailed(body)`, `permfailed(body)`, `succeeded(body)`.
+It is up to the application how these statuses are used.
+For example, some application might require workers to acknowledge the receipt of tasks by setting `status=claimed`, whereas others have only short-running tasks and skip this step.
-- `result.body`: Either carries the actual result payload of the task (`succeeded`) or an error message.
+- `status.body`: Either carries the actual result payload of the task (`succeeded`) or an error message.
 - `metadata`: Associated data readable by the broker.
 Can be of arbitrary type (see [Task](#task)) and is not encrypted.

 ## API